S-Warmenhoven/amazing_amazon_react_api/README.md

 # README

-In this step we will generate 'contacts' controller using following command:
+In this step we will generate a model to create Product using following command:

 ###Step 1:
-$>rails generate controller Contacts index create
+$>rails generate model Product title:string description:text price:integer

-Above command will generate a `Contacts` controller with index and create action.
+Above command will generate a `Products` model with migration for table `products` and its columns with respective types in one go .

-it will also generate view file in app>views>contacts>
+Once command the above command is executed, run following command to create tables in db:

+$>rails db:migrate

+To check your table is working accordingly goto rails console like this:

+$>rails c
+In console try to create product like this :

+rails-console>Product.create({title:'Apple',description:'Fresh Apple',price:5})

+Once created, you can return all the products like this:

+Product.all

 ###Step 2:

-Lets create a form which takes 3 inputs in app/views/contacts/index.html.erb
+Lets create a seed file, because we would be needing a lots of data for manpulation:

+For that we would be needing a `faker` gem

+lets install it:

+gem 'faker'

+don't forget to run bundle install and then restart server.

 ###Step 3:
-Update routes in config/routes.rb

-###Step 4:

-Using route helper generated from route, update a navbar in app/views/layouts/application.html.erb
+Now write code for generation 1000 products in seed file

+db/seeds.rb

 Lets do it!